Skip to content

 Database check (--databases)

-• If you use --databases, any database not in the list is skipped immediately.
+• With --databases, any database absent from the list is skipped outright.

-Example with --tables-file (full databases in --databases, specific tables in the file): To back up all of mysql, performance_schema, and sys, and only testdb.table1 and testdb.table2, put the two table names in a file.
-List only the full databases in --databases; do not list testdb there.
+Example pairing --tables-file with full system databases: to capture all of mysql, performance_schema, and sys, plus only testdb.table1 and testdb.table2, put the two table lines in a file.
+List the three system databases in --databases; omit testdb there.

 echo -e "testdb.table1\ntestdb.table2" > tables.txt